rogiersteehouder/gcal-discord-msg/README.md

 	> discord-msg.py -c <channel> -m <message> [-r <mention>]

-To find the role ids, you need to go to you user settings and under advanced settings, activate developer mode.
+To find the role ids, you need to go to your user settings and under advanced settings, activate developer mode.
 That adds a "Copy ID" option to the roles in the server settings.